EcoDiveNW Scuba Instruction – Mission Statement

 Beyond diving, Clark brings over a decade of experience in the behavioral healthcare industry, working as a counselor specializing in veteran care, survivors of domestic violence, and supporting individuals overcoming substance use disorders and trauma.
 Like all the Ecodive NW dive team members, His professional expertise translates seamlessly into dive instruction, reinforcing patience, empathy, and compassion as he works with students and fellow divers.

-Dan Heard- DIvemaster in training
+Divemaster in training